18-FA-Intro-to-CS/lab-2-make-change-Wakinyan-Moore/README.md

 - 2 pennies
 ```

-**Tips and Hints:** If you want to find the maximum number of quarters that can make a certain amount of change, the `Math.floor()` function can help. let's say that `pennies` has a value of 57.
-If you calculate `pennies / 25` in JavaScript, you will get something like 2.28.
+**Tips and Hints:** If you want to find the maximum number of quarters that can make a certain amount of change, the integer division operator (`//`) can help.
+Let's say that `pennies` has a value of 57.
+If you calculate `pennies / 25` in Python, you will get something like 2.28.
 That is not quite the right answer because you can never have 0.28 quarters.
-However, `Math.floor(pennies/25)` gives exactly 2, which is the number of quarters in 57 cents.
+However, integer division `pennies // 25` gives exactly 2, which is the number of quarters in 57 cents.
 With a little tweaking, you can do something similar for all of the other coins.